Need to know

 The remote control is crucial to the TV's operation and makes up a significant part of the CHOICE Expert Rating for a TV.

-If you're comfortable with the use of voice assistants such as Google, Siri or Alexa and don't mind drilling through menus rather than buttons on your remote, then the Samsung solution should not cause you concern.
+"Both remotes require more button presses to get the job done.
+But if you're comfortable with the use of voice assistants such as Google, Siri or Alexa and don't mind drilling through menus rather than buttons on your remote, then this shouldn't cause you concern."

-If you have trouble seeing the buttons on your remote and prefer to have clearly defined buttons to perform specific tasks (such as changing channels, launching Netflix, or changing the input), and you like colour-coding to find your Freeview TV channels, then the LG remote may be more suitable.
+If you have trouble seeing the buttons on your remote and prefer to have clearly defined buttons to perform specific tasks (such as changing channels, launching Netflix, or changing the input), and you like colour-coding to find your Freeview TV channels, look for an older LG TV from 2024 or earlier.

 Screen types